Ford to make another COVID-19 announcement at Queen's Park amid recent lifting of some restrictions

 Chris Fox, CP24.com

-Premier Doug Ford will make another COVID-19 related announcement at Queen’s Park today as the province continues to ease some of the restrictions brought about to contain the virus.
+Premier Doug Ford will make another COVID-19 related announcement at Queen’s Park this afternoon as the province continues to gradually lift some of the restrictions put into place to limit the spread of the virus.

-The announcement comes one day after the Ministry of Health released its plans for the “gradual resumption” of surgeries and procedures that were postponed amid the pandemic.

-The plan stipulates that hospitals must have a stable number of COVID-19 cases and reserve at least 15-percent of their acute care capacity for COVID-19 patients.

-“We're asking each hospital to come up with a plan based on their community's needs and the trends they're seeing on the ground.
-Together, we can get surgeries back on track as soon as possible,” Ford said on Thursday.
+The announcement, which is set for 1 p.m., comes on the heels of the province permitting retail stores to reopen for curbside pickup only on Monday.

+The province has also promised to reopen all provincial parks and conservation reserves for day-use only by the end of the week.

+The loosening of restrictions comes amid a decline in new cases of COVID-19.
+On Monday, there was just 294 new cases confirmed, which represented a nearly six week low.

+"We’ve come a long way," Ford said at the time.
+"These numbers are good sign that we are going in the right direction."

-Ford will be joined by Health Minister Christine Elliott and Minister of Finance Rod Phillips for today’s announcement.
+Today’s announcement will also be attended by Health Minister Christine Elliott, Finance Minister Rod Phillips and Government House Leader Paul Calandra.